G-G-V/FocusFlow---ADHD-Student-Assistance-Platform/README.md

 A comprehensive full-stack web application designed to help students with ADHD and Autism manage their studies more effectively.
 The platform processes notes, transcribes audio/video content, generates intelligent summaries, and provides an AI-powered chat assistant with context-aware responses.

 ---
+## Project Origin
+This project was originally built as part of a team-based hackathon under the `HACKMANV8` GitHub organization.
+This fork exists for portfolio and continued development purposes.
+---

 ## ✨ Features